JeniaOle13/cancer-biomarkers/README.md

 ## Data Availability
 In this study, we used open access data from the NCBI/EBI Sequence Read Archives, identified by the following BioProjects accession numbers: PRJNA397906, PRJEB22893, PRJNA399742, PRJNA770295, PRJEB43119, PRJNA762360, PRJNA1011235, PRJNA615114, PRJNA866654, PRJNA494824, PRJEB49516.
 OGUs catalog assembly pipeline was described in https://github.com/JeniaOle13/Cancer_MAGs.
 All initial MAGs sequences were deposited in NCBI under accession PRJNA1196825.

-The catalog of 3,816 metagenome-assembled genomes (MAGs) generated and used in this analysis is publicly available at: [https://github.com/JeniaOle13/Cancer_MAGs]
+The catalog of 3,816 metagenome-assembled genomes (MAGs) generated and used in this analysis is publicly available at https://github.com/JeniaOle13/Cancer_MAGs.
 This repository contains the non-redundant genomic catalog in FASTA format along with associated metadata, enabling reproducibility and further exploration of the gut microbiome in cancer immunotherapy.

 ## Studies links:
 1) [Frankel, Arthur E., et al. "Metagenomic shotgun sequencing and unbiased metabolomic profiling identify specific human gut microbiota and metabolites associated with immune checkpoint therapy efficacy in melanoma patients."
 Neoplasia 19.10 (2017): 848-855.](https://www.sciencedirect.com/science/article/pii/S1476558617302385)